Border 2025: U.S. - Mexico Border Environmental Program

 - Mexican indigenous communities

-Projects should take place in the California-Baja California and Arizona-Sonora regions, within 62 miles (100 kilometers) of either side of the U.S.-Mexico border.
+Projects must take place within 62.5 miles of either side of the U.S. - Mexico border.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.